Q: What is the Panoway initiative and project?

 Q: How can I help?

 A: There are so many ways to support the Panoway initiative and every gift makes a difference.
 No matter how you choose to give, you’ll be joining the visionary community of people who protect and nurture this extraordinary public space.
-We also need volunteers please contact us to get involved.
+We also need volunteers so please contact us to get involved.